chevereto/v4-docs/guides/docker/README.md

 At `EMAIL_HTTPS` option pass your email, required for HTTPS certificate notifications.

-## Build system image
+## Build Chevereto image

 This process builds the container image for the Chevereto application.

-💡 You can omit this step when using free edition as the image is available at [GHCR](https://github.com/chevereto/chevereto/pkgs/container/chevereto).
+💡 Omit this step when using free edition as the image is available at [GHCR](https://github.com/chevereto/chevereto/pkgs/container/chevereto).

 ```sh
 make image